Trump seeks consensus with France despite differences

-PARIS — President Donald Trump and his French counterpart, Emmanuel Macron, are looking to set aside differences on trade and climate change and find common ground as they meet Thursday ahead of Bastille Day celebrations in Paris.
+PARIS — President Donald Trump has certainly had his differences with Emmanuel Macron, including clashing on climate change and exchanging surly handshakes with the younger French president.

+The pair will try to put all that aside, however, and instead find some common ground when they meet Thursday ahead of France's Bastille Day celebrations.

-Trump arrived in the French capital after an overnight flight from Washington and hours before his meeting with Macron to tackle potential solutions to the crisis in Syria and broader counterterrorism strategies.
+Trump arrived in the French capital on an overnight flight from Washington and will discuss Syria and broader counterterrorism strategies with Macron.
+On Friday, he will then participate in the Bastille Day parade.

-Trump's decision last month to withdraw the U.S. from the Paris climate accord sparked outrage across Europe and anti-Trump protests are planned while he is in Paris.
-Macron, a staunch advocate of research to combat global warming, has beckoned "all responsible citizens," including American scientists and researchers, to bring their fight against climate change to France.
+Air Force One landed just after 8:30 a.m. local time (2:30 a.m.
+ET) on a cool, overcast day in the French capital.
+The president wore a suit and blue tie and the first lady a red dress with a flowing skirt and high-heeled pumps.

+Trump then traveled to the U.S. Ambassador’s residence, a French mansion with lush, well-kept grounds and staff already rushing about ahead of a big two days.

+First Lady Melania Trump meanwhile visited Hôpital Necker - Enfants Malades, a sprawling children's hospital in the center of Paris, where she chatted with children in French, one of the five languages she speaks, according to her spokeswoman, Stephanie Grisham.

-The leaders plan to hold a news conference after their talks, and Trump may face tough questions about emails revealing that his eldest son welcomed the prospect of receiving Russian government support in last year's presidential campaign against Hillary Clinton.
+Later Thursday, Trump and Macron will hold meetings and a press conference.
+During the latter the U.S. president may face tough questions about emails revealing that his eldest son welcomed the prospect of receiving Russian government support in last year's presidential campaign against Hillary Clinton.

-Trump came to his son's defense Wednesday, praising Donald Trump Jr.'s performance in an interview on Fox News Channel.
-Trump tweeted: "He was open, transparent and innocent.
-This is the greatest Witch Hunt in political history.
-Sad!"
+Then in the evening, the French president and his wife, Brigitte Macron, will host the U.S. president, the first lady and their delegation for a dinner at the famous Le Jules Verne restaurant, which enjoys stunning views from its perch on the second level of the Eiffel Tower.

+This all tees up the Trumps attending the celebrations for Bastille Day, France's most important national day that marks a key turning point in the French Revolution in 1789.

 Related: Wray Says Russia Probe Not a ‘Witch Hunt,’ Pledges ‘Independent’ FBI